Cartilage Piercing: Types, Healing, Pain, Cost, Jewelry, Gauge, Aftercare, Cleaning

 7. Surface Tragus Piercing

-The surface tragus piercing only goes through the "surface" of the skin on top of or in front of the tragus, leaving two adjacent, visible piercing holes.
+The Surface Tragus piercing only goes through the "surface" of the skin on top of or in front of the tragus, leaving two adjacent, visible piercing holes.

-Surface tragus piercings can be slightly riskier than other types of ear piercings, even if you go to a licensed piercer and practice diligent aftercare.
+Surface Tragus piercings can be slightly riskier than other types of ear piercings, even if you go to a licensed piercer and practice diligent aftercare.

 This is because there are a lot of blood vessels around the tragus, and the area experiences a lot of movement from facial muscles.

-Even if a surface tragus piercing is fully healed, it's rare to maintain this type of piercing for a lifetime.
+Even if a Surface Tragus piercing is fully healed, it's rare to maintain this type of piercing for a lifetime.
 This is because the piercing travels through the skin directly under its surface rather than going from one side to the other, such as an earlobe piercing.

-You may hear stories of people who had to remove their surface tragus piercing after a year, while others were able to keep their piercing for 15 or more years.
+You may hear stories of people who had to remove their Surface Tragus piercing after a year, while others were able to keep their piercing for 15 or more years.
 With that said, the average length of a successful and healed surface tragus piercing is 5-7 years.

 On a traditional pain scale of 1-10, most people who have received a surface tragus piercing rate it at a 3 or 4.
 It is mildly uncomfortable.

-Surface tragus piercings are usually done with a surface bar.
+Surface Tragus piercings are usually done with a surface bar.
 The post of surface bars bends at a 90-degree angle, allowing them to sit flat against the skin.
 Surface bars snag less often than other jewelry types and create a sleek aesthetic.

 8. Rook Ear Piercing

 Rook piercings are ear piercings located in the cartilage fold between the inner and outer ear.
-A rook-piercing hole will be closer to the forward helix and consist of a single hole.
+A Rook-piercing hole will be closer to the forward helix and consist of a single hole.

 On a pain scale of 1 to 10, most people rate the pain at a 6.
 Some will find it more painful than this as the needle penetrates two layers of cartilage during the piercing process.